-16Zingales (1995b) and Nenova (2003) estimate value of the vote based on the price difference of shares with disparate voting rights of firms that have both classes publicly traded.
+16Zingales (1995b) and Nenova (2003) estimate the value of a vote based on the price difference of shares in firms with unequal voting rights that have both classes publicly traded.
 They find that the value of the vote is positive and varies across countries.
-See also Smart et al. (2008) for implications of "vote" on IPO valuation.
+See also Smart et al. (2008) for implications of vote on IPO valuation.